russross/blackfriday/mmark2rfc.md

 In the following sections we go over some of the differences, and the extra syntax features of mmark.

-Note that there are no wrong markdown documents, but once converted to XML may lead to an invalid doc, case in point: having a table in a list and converting to v2.
+Note that there are no wrong markdown documents, but once converted to XML may lead to an invalid document.
+Case in point: having a table in a list and converting to v2.

 # TOML header